4 Mechanical Properties of Materials

 Click to expand

-Materials are often tested under idealized conditions, such as uniaxial tension or shearing resulting from torsional loading.
+Materials are often tested under idealized conditions (e.g., uniaxial tension or shearing resulting from torsional loading).
 These tests are important because they provide material properties necessary for engineering design.
 Such simple stress states are less common in actual engineered components, where more complex, multiaxial stress states are present, as shown in Figure 4.8.

 Figure 4.8: Illustration of a general, multiaxial stress state, showing normal and shear stresses acting on the positive x-, y-, and z-planes.
 Note that equal and opposite stresses exist on the hidden faces of the element.

-Here there are three normal stresses, referred to with a single subscript indicating their direction (σx, σy, and σz), although some texts will use repeated subscripts for these (σxx, σyy, and σzz).
-There are six shear stresses, designated by τ, which are referred to with two subscripts, one indicating the plane or ‘face’ that the stress acts on and the other indicating the direction that it acts in.
-For example, on the y-z plane (the x-face) there is the normal stress σx and two shear stresses, τxy and τxz.
-The first subscript indicates that these shear stresses act on the x-face and the second subscript indicates that they point in the y- and z-directions respectively.
+Here there are three normal stresses, referred to with a single subscript indicating their direction (σx, σy, and σz), though some texts use repeated subscripts for these (σxx, σyy, and σzz).
+There are six shear stresses, designated by τ.
+These are referred to with two subscripts, one indicating the plane or “face” the stress acts on and the other indicating the direction it acts in.
+For example, on the y-z plane (the x-face) are the normal stress σx and two shear stresses, τxy and τxz.
+The first subscript indicates that these shear stresses act on the x-face, and the second subscript indicates that they point in the y and z directions respectively.

 Consider the x-y plane of the stress element in Figure 4.8.
-This 2D plane is shown in Figure 4.9.
-It experiences two normal stresses (σx and σy) and two shear stresses (τxy and τyx). τxy will cause the element to rotate counterclockwise while τyx will cause the element to rotate clockwise.
-For an element in equilibrium, these two stresses must be equal in order for these rotation effects to balance.
-Expanding this to the other planes we may say τxy = τyx, τxz = τzx, and τyz = τzy.
+This two-dimensional plane is shown in Figure 4.9.
+It experiences two normal stresses (σx and σy) and two shear stresses (τxy and τyx).
+Of these, τxy will cause the element to rotate counterclockwise, whereas τyx will cause the element to rotate clockwise.
+For an element in equilibrium, these two stresses must be equal for these rotation effects to balance.
+Expanding this to the other planes, τxy = τyx, τxz = τzx, and τyz = τzy.

 Figure 4.9: 2D view of the x-y plane of a 3D stress element.

-Having learned the concept of Poisson’s ratio, we recognize that a normal stress in one direction will create normal strains in all 3 directions (x, y, and z).
-We have reviewed this in the context of the response to the application of a uniaxial stress state—a normal stress applied in only one direction.
-For example, if there is a normal stress in the x-direction there will be a normal strain in the x-direction and also in the y- and z-directions.
+Given the concept of Poisson’s ratio, recognize that a normal stress in one direction creates normal strains in all three directions (x, y, and z).
+We have reviewed this in responding to the application of a uniaxial stress state—a normal stress applied in only one direction.
+For example, a normal stress in the x direction means there will be a normal strain in the x direction and also in the y and z directions.

 \[ \begin{aligned} & \varepsilon_x=\frac{\sigma_x}{E} \\ & \varepsilon_y=-v \varepsilon_x=-\frac{\nu \sigma_x}{E} \\ & \varepsilon_z=-\nu \varepsilon_x=-\frac{\nu \sigma_x}{E} \end{aligned} \]